 This bill would require a service provider to also demonstrate an existing relationship with a supportive housing provider.
 The bill would specify that a program participant is not required to receive other services for mentally ill parolees as a condition of eligibility to receive rental assistance through the program.
-The bill would require a service provider to exercise due diligence in providing any mental health or other contracted services and to notify the department of a participant's participation in those services.
 The bill would require a service provider to offer rental subsidies that are equal to or greater than fair market rent, as defined.
 The bill would also prohibit the department or a service provider from limiting the duration that a program participant may receive rental assistance through the program, except by the length of the person's parole.